MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 As of PowerShell 7.1, `ConvertTo-Json` emits a warning if the depth of the input object exceeds the depth specified for the command.
 This prevents unwanted data loss when converting objects.

+As of PowerShell 7.5-preview.3, `ConvertTo-Json` can serialize **BigInteger** values as raw JSON numbers.

 This cmdlet was introduced in Windows PowerShell 3.0.